Divy1211/AoE2DE_UGC_Guide/docs/index.md

 ## About the Authors

+If you have questions, join our discord [here](https://discord.gg/5e7sycMb "Join the All About UGC discord!")!

 This guide has been written by

 | **Author**           | **Discord**   | **GitHub**                                               | **YouTube** | **Twitch** |